general-meerkats/meerkat_momentum/using_gulp.md

     https://nodejs.org/en/download/

 2.  `npm init` to initialize the app and create your `package.json` file.
 The defaults are geenrally acceptable.
 Replace _ with 'dashes'.
 I prefer MIT's license.
 This stuff doesn't really matter at this point.
+3. Then install Gulp _globally_ via Node's package manager:

+    `npm install -g gulp-cli`

+    If in debian/ubuntu linux, prefix that with _sudo_:

+    `sudo npm install -g gulp-cli`

-3. Then install a whole pile of packages using npm, Node's package manager:
+4. Then install gulp _locally_, plus a whole pile of packages:

-    *   gulp - _the infamous task runner_
+    *   gulp
     *   gulp-rename - _for renaming files_
     *   gulp-concat - _merging files_
     *   gulp-uglify - _minifying files_